I Timed a Saxophone Overhaul

 Took a while to get a clean reading because nearly every saxophone overhaul has something unexpected or non-baseline about it, and that creates a difficult-to-track workflow for me.
 This horn was pretty much mint, and I subtracted time spent on polishing and major neck fit and some weird factory mistakes around the octave key and voila, baseline reading.
 Included in the baseline reading however are some of the business-as usual gremlins: I think on this horn I had a few geometry adjustments in the keywork, maybe a couple of keys to fit, a few tiny dings, and maybe a spring or two.
 About as good as it gets, including working on new horns.

-I would say that most horns that I work on end up being 5-10 hours more than this, with outliers on both ends.
+I would say that most horns that I work on end up being 10 hours more than this, sometimes a bit less and sometimes a lot more- especially once mechanical restoration of the keywork is involved.
 It is worth remembering that I work mostly on vintage horns, which are often in want of a bit more tender attention than the average saxophone.
-A modern Yamaha overhaul would likely be at or slightly below this baseline time- well below it if I was asked to leave the applicable adjustment materials alone, which is possible due to Yamaha’s usage of synthetic cork and adjustment screws.
+A modern Yamaha overhaul would likely be at or slightly below this baseline time- well below it if I was asked to leave the applicable adjustment materials alone, which is often possible due to Yamaha’s usage of synthetic cork and adjustment screws.

 This information is a little scary to share (especially since it seems to vary so widely from shop to shop), but it is one of the things I wish I had access to when I was first learning the craft, so there it is.